 We also played with mixing materials on the countertops and used a different stone on the “prep” island to add interest to the room.
 We just love the result!

 When I finally enter my master suite at the end of a long day, I want to feel like I am going into a tranquil space where I can take a deep breath and fully relax.
 The original master bedroom was stunning with its high ceilings, but I knew we had an opportunity to create a room with a much more peaceful atmosphere.

 We first space planned the room by using furnishings that felt better for the scale of the overall space.
 The new selections are lighter, lower-slung, and cleaner lined.
 I can breathe easier already!
 Our major furniture pieces are in solid colors without busy patterns so, when we began to source our drapery fabric and area rug, we went for a structured pattern and a damask, respectively, to liven up the design.
 Just as we did in the dining room, we left the existing fireplace mantle and surround in place.
 I love how the seating area turned out with the fireplace as a textured backdrop.
 Our last layer is in the deeper jewel tones of the accent pillows, throw blanket, and bench at the foot of the bed.
 Overall, the room is serene, quiet, and romantic.

 I live for renovations and the before-and-after’s that are the result.
 Our client’s home was an absolute delight to design and I hope it’s given you some good ideas for how you can update your own space.
-For more design inspiration and tips, check out my and !
+For more design inspiration and tips, check out my Pinterest and Instagram!

 - XO, LU